ljunkie0/ve301/README.md

 Building:
 Go into the apropriate build folder (PC for desktop, Raspberry for Raspberry PI) and type make.
-This will probably fail as the are some dependencies to be installed.
+This will probably fail as there are some dependencies to be installed.
 For convenience, if you are running a debian system, you can try "make debian-dependencies-install".
 This will install the dependencies
  - libsdl2-dev